HebaM94/PinBoard-BackEnd/README.md

   - MongoDB (for data storage)
 - **Libraries**:
   - bcrypt (for password hashing)
-  - bull (for job and message queue)
   - cors (for enabling CORS)
   - dotenv (for environment variable management)
   - jsonwebtoken (for authentication)
   - nodemailer (for sending emails)
-  - uuid (for unique identifier generation)

 ## Installation